pudly/schmopera-hugo/content/articles/homegrown-gems-tot-presents-a-northern-lights-dream.md

 "We also meet Taylor, the fabulous, skilled, and proudly gay dressmaker who brings Helen's creations to life.
 The Aurora Borealis are very important to everyone in this little hamlet, but they hold a tragic yet endearing significance for TOT's first gay character.
 TOT's fabulous, skilled, and proudly gay favourite Gregory Finney (he/him) steps into these historic shoes."

-If you're a frequent reader of ours, you'll recognize that last name: [Greg Finney](/authors/greg/), Toronto-based baritone, ubiquitous comprimario, and Schmopera contributor, will make a way overdue return to the stage.
+If you're a frequent reader of ours, you'll recognize that last name: [Greg Finney](/authors/greg/) (he/him), Toronto-based baritone, ubiquitous comprimario, and Schmopera contributor, will make a way overdue return to the stage.
 In case you needed a final shove to catch this new work, do yourself a favour and see Finney live.
-He'll share the stage with another Canadian favourite, soprano [Lauren Pearl](/scene/people/lauren-pearl/), as the Puck-inspired fairy, Robin Goodfellow.
+He'll share the stage with another Canadian favourite, soprano [Lauren Pearl](/scene/people/lauren-pearl/) (she/they), as the Puck-inspired fairy, Robin Goodfellow.

-_A Northern Lights Dream_ is staged by Latino director and TOT General Director Guillermo Silva-Marin.
+_A Northern Lights Dream_ is staged by Latino director and TOT General Director Guillermo Silva-Marin (he/him).

 "Representation matters.
 New works matter.
 Canadian works matter.
 We are proud to have the honour and privilege to give space to these characters and voices - and relish the opportunity to do more in the future."